coecms/nccompress/README.rst

 programs, and it can only compress netCDF3 or netCDF4 classic format.
 There is more detail in the following sections.

-The convenience utility ncinfo is also included, and though it has no direct relevance to compression, it is a convenient way to get a summary of the contents of a netCDF file.
+The convenience utility ncvarinfo is also included, and though it has no direct relevance to compression, it is a convenient way to get a summary of the contents of a netCDF file.